zebssfian/Van-Allen-Belt-Particle-Simulations/README.md

 Numerical simulations of charged particle motion in the Van Allen radiation belts under the influence of Earth's magnetic field, with visualizations of the results.

-This project was motivated by an E&M video project on the topic, which can be viewed [here](https://www.youtube.com/watch?v=F5COR950k9s).
+This coding project was motivated by an E&M video project on the topic, which can be viewed [here](https://www.youtube.com/watch?v=F5COR950k9s).

-The animation style is relatively original and can be reused for other kinds of particle simulations if desired.
+The animation style is inspired by 3Blue1Brown and can be reused for other kinds of particle simulations if desired.

 ![](https://github.com/zebssfian/Van-Allen-Belt-Particle-Simulations/blob/main/Thumbnail.png)